UWNETLAB/Nate/README.md

 ## pip

-You can install the most recent stable version of `ssnipy` with pip.
+In the very near future, you will be able to install the most recent stable version of `ssnipy` with pip.

 `pip install ssnipy`